doubt72/pinyin-tone-converter/README.md

 ## Tests

 This repository includes tests to make sure it works (because everybody likes well-tested code).
-Tests can be run by simply running the rspec command:
+Tests can be run by simply running the rspec command in the main repository directory:

         rspec

 Easy peasy.
+Only 963 tests at last count -- obviously the test suite still needs some beefing up.

 (Obviously, the rspec is required to run the tests, so the rspec gem should be installed.)

 ## License